 Figure 1 shows the study location in East Greenland.
-Whilst there are some large and well-studied outlet glaciers in this region (e.g. Kangerlussuaq (discharge in 2018 of $-162.5\,\mathrm{Gt\,a^{-1}}$; Mouginot et al. (2019)) and Helheim (discharge in 2018 of $-47.4\,\mathrm{Gt\,a^{-1}}$; Mouginot et al. (2019))), the area in general (and particularly its smaller glaciers) is relatively little studied.
+Whilst there are some large and well-studied outlet glaciers in this region (e.g. Kangerlussuaq (mean mass balance over the period 2000-2017 of $-8.52 \,\mathrm{Gt} \,\mathrm{a}^{-1}$ ; Mouginot et al. (2019)) and Helheim (mean mass balance over the period 2000-2017 of $-6.4 \,\mathrm{Gt} \,\mathrm{a}^{-1}$ ; Mouginot et al. (2019))), the area in general (and particularly its smaller glaciers) is relatively little studied.
 The biggest glaciers in the area are Hutchinson Gletscher, Polaric Gletscher and KVJ Steenstruup Nordre Brae, but the region is a mountainous and dense fjord and valley system and so glacier outflow is primarily dominated by relatively small outlet glaciers.
 The vast majority of the glaciers in our study are outlets of the GrIS but as shown in Figure 1, a small number are identified as being smaller local glaciers and ice caps (GICs) peripheral to the margins of the main GrIS (Rastner et al., 2012).
 As a consequence of the mountainous/alpine terrain, as well as its climatology, this area has much higher accumulation rates compared to the rest of the GrIS (and surface mass balance remains positive, which is discussed subsequently, cf. Figure 7c)).